dipankardas011/dipankardas-portfolio/content/diary/Feb24.md

 description = "Let's talk about my February 2024"
 +++

+# Date 2024-02-06 2024-02-07
+* learning about php and nginx with openresty
+* wordpress deploy using wp-cli and src
+* learning about the backup and sys team docs

 # Date 2024-02-05
 * learning about nginx with openresty with ssl using acme
 * configuring the macos